Code-Institute-Submissions/flask-training-calendar/README.md

 ### Existing Features
 * Users can easily register and log in.
-* A user can request a password reset email if they forget their password
+* A user can request a password reset email if they forget their password.
 * A user can plan an upcoming run.
 * In planning an upcoming run various run specific options are availble to be chosen such as run type, unit of measurement etc.
 * Runs can be edited, deleted, or marked as completed.